 Later, serving as the parent company, M3 Music Group restructured its business by reintroducing Lowa Level Productions and DK Records under its umbrella.
 In May 2012, DK Records debuted the single "Sieben Acht (Emcee Merk)" by Dj Raw Data featuring Wizz Brown from the LP "Boom-Bap & Back-Packs" at WVST, Virginia State University radio.

 In 2015, M3 Music Group C.E.O.
 Keith S. Mitchell, Sr., signed York, PA, hip hop emcee Rare Form (aka Kahlil Thompson) which eventually lead to the birth of Lost Cause.
 Lost Cause, a hip hop collective, consisted of Rare Form, the hip hop emcee and DJ 10th Power (Keith S. Mitchell, Sr.), the group's producer.
 With moderate local success, the group performed at various venues throughout York, PA.
 In March 2016, Lost Cause released its first studio album "Paradise Depression," followed by its second released album "The Essence" in April 2017.
 With its growing popularity, this local award winning group launched several videos, was featured in The Germantown Pulse, FlipsidePA, and WGAL News Center 8.
 After securing a distribution deal through OAG Management, Lost Cause marketed its music on Amazon, iTunes, Google Play, and Spotify.
-Although the group disbanded in June of 2017 it continues to release music today.

 With studios located in Germantown, MD (Level One Studios), and York, PA (Princess Studios), M3 Music Group continues to build its catalog of music and networking.
 It is through this networking that M3 Music Group was contacted by Dr. Robert Robinson & Dr. Karla Robinson to create music for the opening of their internet talk radio show "Urban Housecall."
 M3 Music Producer Keith S. Mitchell's musical creativity was also recognized by Wild Mind Entertainment, another internet based company.
 After some negotiating, Keith was hired by Wild Mind to serve as its Director of Music.
 M3's first assignment was to create theme music for Wild Mind's internet series "Razor Game."
 Though the series aired with positive reviews, and a ton of followers, as did other shows under the Wild Mind umbrella, the company's executives eventually parted ways and Wild Mind Entertainment faded to black.